Warne23/Barcode-Scanner/README.md

 ## Key Inference

 - The model works well if the objects in the image are at a certain distance and there is a monochromatic background with no shadows.
+- By setting the dimensions of the Morph Rectangle very small, the detection accuracy increased.
-- For some reason the library also detects QR codes.
+- The library also detects QR codes.
-- If the barcode is partially visible but not readable the library fails to recognize it as a barcode and thus,we couldn't differentiate between images with no barcodes and partially visible barcodes.
+- If the barcode is partially visible but not readable the library fails to recognize it as a barcode and thus, we couldn't differentiate between images with no barcodes and partially visible barcodes.

-To seperate the partially visible barcodes, we tried to get a template of the barcode and find similar objects in the image but that didn't give results.
+To seperate the partially visible barcodes, we tried to get a template of the barcode and find similar objects in the image but that didn't give satisfactory results.
 We could use pre trained models like Tiny Yolo to improve our accuracy.

 The images are taken from :